 Software Development’s First Step Towards a Solution is…

 If you have noticed, whatever problems we try to resolve in the software development process, the first thing we do (and must do) is dividing the problem into smaller ones.
-The smaller the problem gets, to an extent, the easier it is to solve or find a solution for.
+The smaller the problem gets, to an extent, the easier it is to solve or find a solution.
 Divide and Conquer is a very effective and must-do step in every type of industry’s problem.
 If you think about it, almost all the things, complex or easy, are built one step at a time and not whole at once.

 For example, if we talk about building a Bridge or FlyOver in a city, is it build at once and then placed somewhere?
 No, right?
 You would need around 10-15 King Kongs to pick up the whole bridge and place it with care, which they won’t.
-So what we do in this case?
+So what do we do in this case?
 We divide the bridge into smaller chunks that are easy to transport and have less weight.
 Then we transport them to the site and attach them one by one, like huge cement and steel Lego pieces.

 Similarly, every problem in the software development process is divided and then worked upon.
 Take a look at the software development life cycle itself.
 It is divided into smaller parts such as planning, coding, testing, and then deploying.